hitachi-rd-cv/detrefiner/README.md

 ```

 ## TODO
-The script for generating `eval_results/` and the Hugging Face demo will be released by the end of June.
+The demo script will be released soon.\
 DetRefiner models trained on additional datasets (e.g., SA-Co Dataset) will be released later.

 ## Citation